oarcscience/ith.oarc.science/egy/efl/efl00.md

 #### \[1900\]

 ###### Scanned at sacred-text.com, April 2002.
-J. B. Hare, redactor.
+J. Lelievre, redactor.
 This text is in the public domain.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 ------------------------------------------------------------------------